Logo Voyage

 At Ringebu in Gudbrandsdalen valley along the mountain road through Rondane back onto E6 Dovrefjell.

-Hurtigruten following the Norwegian coast will go fairly near the E6 approximately starting from Trondheim and all the way to Kirkenes.
+Hurtigruten following the Norwegian coast will go fairly near the E6, approximately starting from Trondheim and all the way to Kirkenes.
 Most ships can transport cars too, so this can be an interesting break from all the driving — and the scenes are at least as beautiful.

 Shortcuts

-• Between Oslo and Trondheim, road 3 is 25 km shorter, and around 20 min faster, but less scenic mountain views.
+• Between Oslo and Trondheim, road 3 is 25 km shorter, and around 20 min faster, but has less scenic mountain views.

 • Between Ringebu and Dovrefjell, road 27 over Folldal is slightly shorter with a very scenic view of Rondane.
 The road is partly steep and often closed during winter storms.